Contact US NOTIFY ME INFORMATION SESSION

 11. Who do I turn to if I have questions during my stay in Israel?

-Throughout your stay in Israel there are two Madrichim (program counselors) available to answer any questions regarding daily life in Israel.
+Throughout your stay in Israel there are three Madrichim (program counselors) available to answer any questions regarding daily life in Israel.
 Additionally, Birthright Israel Excel has a full-time team in Israel who are available for all matters related to your needs during the program (professional and personal).
 You should feel comfortable approaching your mentor at work or others in the program for appropriate professional and social matters.

 12. Will participants have interaction with young Israelis?
 What is an Israeli participant's role in the program?